Waters (NYSE:WAT) Updates Q2 2021 Earnings Guidance

 Waters (NYSE:WAT) updated its second quarter 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of 2.150-2.250 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.110.
 The company issued revenue guidance of $603.18 million-$623.98 million, compared to the consensus revenue estimate of $596.35 million.Waters also updated its FY 2021 guidance to 9.850-10.050 EPS.

-Several brokerages have recently issued reports on WAT.
-Citigroup increased their price target on shares of Waters from $250.00 to $300.00 in a research report on Wednesday, February 3rd.
-TheStreet raised shares of Waters from a c rating to an a- rating in a report on Tuesday, February 2nd.
-SVB Leerink raised their target price on shares of Waters from $290.00 to $300.00 and gave the company a market perform rating in a report on Wednesday, May 12th.
-Finally, Wells Fargo & Company raised their target price on shares of Waters from $280.00 to $290.00 and gave the company an underweight rating in a report on Wednesday, May 12th.
-Three analysts have rated the stock with a sell rating, eight have assigned a hold rating and one has issued a buy rating to the company.
-Waters presently has a consensus rating of Hold and a consensus price target of $249.56.
+A number of research firms recently issued reports on WAT.
+Citigroup increased their price target on shares of Waters from $250.00 to $300.00 in a research note on Wednesday, February 3rd.
+Wells Fargo & Company increased their target price on Waters from $280.00 to $290.00 and gave the stock an underweight rating in a research report on Wednesday, May 12th.
+SVB Leerink lifted their price target on Waters from $290.00 to $300.00 and gave the company a market perform rating in a research report on Wednesday, May 12th.
+Finally, TheStreet upgraded Waters from a c rating to an a- rating in a report on Tuesday, February 2nd.
+Three analysts have rated the stock with a sell rating, eight have issued a hold rating and one has assigned a buy rating to the stock.
+The company has an average rating of Hold and a consensus target price of $249.56.

 Waters Company Profile